Fred M. Vinson: Chief Justice

 The major issues his court dealt with included racial segregation, labor unions, communism and loyalty oaths.
 On racial segregation, he wrote that states practicing the separate but equal doctrine must provide facilities that were truly equal, in Sweatt v.
 Painter and McLaurin v.
 Oklahoma State Regents.
 The case of Briggs v.
 Elliott was before the Court at the time of his death.
 Vinson, not wanting a 5–4 decision, had ordered a second hearing of the case.
-He died before the case could be reheard, and his vote may have been pivotal, q.v., discussion of Brown in Felix Frankfurter.
+He died before the case could be reheard, and his vote may have been pivotal.
 Upon his death, Earl Warren was appointed to the Court and the case was heard again.

-As Chief Justice, he swore in Harry S. Truman and Dwight D. Eisenhower as President.

-Potential cabinet position

-When Secretary of State Dean Acheson came under fire from congressional Republicans for being "soft on communism" at the end of 1950 Vinson was briefly mentioned as the new Secretary of State and Dean Acheson as the new chief justice.
-This speculation died down when President Truman retained Acheson at the State Department.
+When Secretary of State Dean Acheson came under fire from congressional Republicans for being "soft on communism" at the end of 1950 Vinson was briefly mentioned as the possible replacement as Secretary of State, which would have required his resignation from the court.
+This, however, did not come about.

+As Chief Justice, Vinson swore in Truman (in 1949) and Dwight D. Eisenhower (in 1953) as President.